Quanghihicoder/Websites_Monitoring_System/README.md

 5) Run the following commands.

+6) To test the API Gateway and DynamoDB, go to AWS websites and find the APIs URL.
+Copy it.
+Open apis/index.txt, replace the URL, remmember it is ending with /websites.
+Then run the command from terminal or Postman.
+With PUT & DELETE add the id in the URL as mentioned in apis/index.txt

 ## Commands
 * `npm install`                install libraries
 * `npm run test -- -u`         perform all tests